 Admission to the Elective Module is restricted to students of the BSc programme Bio-Pharmaceutical Sciences who have successfully completed 60 EC of which at least two practical courses.
 The module as a whole has been approved by the Board of Examiners BFW/BPS; should a student replace any of the Courses, he/she will need prior approval from the Board of Examiners BFW/BPS.

-The maximum number of BFW students admitted in the academic year 2022-2023 has been set at 40, admission occurs in the order of enrollment in uSis.
-Enrollment in uSis is open from April 1st to June 15th 2022, using 4012KDSDTN and/or class number 1184.
+The maximum number of BFW students admitted in the academic year 2023-2024 has been set at 40, admission of eligible students occurs in the order of enrollment in uSis.
+Enrollment in uSis is open from April 3rd to June 15th 2023, using 4012KDSDTN and/or class number 7064.